vendia/blog/posts/2021-01-29-getting-started-with-vendia-share.md

 # Creating your first uni
 Ready to get started?
 The Vendia team has put together some great quick starts to help guide you through the creation of your first uni.

-If you prefer a web interface - Follow along at [https://vendia.net/docs/share/quickstart/web](https://vendia.net/docs/share/quickstart/web)
+If you prefer to use a web interface you can follow along at [https://vendia.net/docs/share/quickstart/web](https://vendia.net/docs/share/quickstart/web)

 Prefer a terminal? - we have you covered - Check out the [CLI quick start](https://vendia.net/docs/share/quickstart/cli)